axguo/to-be/README.md

 ./mergeAndArrangePDFs.sh
 ```

 Then `merged.pdf` has 1/page and `mergedAndArranged.pdf` has 2/page.
+We recommend printing merged.pdf at 95% size and mergedAndArranged.pdf at 100% size.